 Among all these projects, he'll be making his directorial debut with Ink and Bone for Dimension Films and wrote an initial draft for Warner Bros. and MGM's Tomb Raider reboot, starring Alicia Vikander (Ex Machina).

-Tripper Clancy’s Contest-Winning Script in Production, Hired to Write Studio Features
+Tripper Clancy's Contest-Winning Script in Production, Sells Other Projects to Major Studios

 Contest winner Tripper Clancy signed with a Script Pipeline partner following a top-four finish in the contest.
 A few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material.